Frechmatz/cl-connect4/UpcomingReadme.md

 ## The CFI-Server command line client

-Mainly for debugging purposes there is also a command line client for the CFI-Server available.
+Mostly for debugging purposes there is also a command line client for the CFI-Server available.
 It can be used as follows:

 ```bash